 Note: The Team Size defaults to 1 even if you do not assign the job.
 The Team Size will recalculate based on the Default Team Assignment.
 If you don't know the assignment now, set the Team Size to the average number of workers you would have on the Job on any given day.
 This will help the number of days calculate more accurately.

 - Enter a Rate.

 - Enter the Hrs.
-This is the total amount of hours that you expect it to take to complete the job.
+This is the total amount of hours you expect it'll take to complete the job.

-- Under Details > Multi-Day, change the Max Hours Per Day and Multi-day Include Days, if needed.
+- Under Details > Multi-Day section, change the Max Hours Per Day and Multi-day Include Days, as needed.

 - Click Save.

 If you’re using the Team Size default, as soon as the B. Hrs on the Job exceeds the Max Hours Per Day, you’ll see the Days field automatically update.
 This is the formula for how the Number of Days is calculated: